putilovms/brain-games/README.md

 # Brain games
 *Educational project*

-A set of 5 arithmetic console mini-games
+A set of 5 arithmetic console mini-games.
+To win, you need to answer the question correctly three times in a row.

 ## Installation
 1. Requires Python version 3.10 or higher and Poetry